andreaorbase/CMSC-125_PageFlow/README.md

 - ESC (Enhanced Second Chance)
 - LFU (Least Frequently Used)
 - MFU (Most Frequently Used)

-It offers a visual and interactive way to understand how these algorithms manage memory, track hits/misses, and perform under different conditions.

 ## Features
 - Interactive Java Swing GUI